コンテンツにスキップ

 [1st to 7th of every month] Add laughter to your life!

-"Yokohama Nigiwai Yose" can be enjoyed by everyone from beginners to experts
+"Yokohama Nigiwai Yose" is a place that can be enjoyed by everyone from beginners to connoisseurs.

-Even beginners can wander in and enjoy the laughter.
+Even beginners can just drop in and enjoy the laughs.

 07_d14302-80-759748-12

-Noge is attracting attention as a drinking area in Yokohama.
-Yokohama Nigiwai-za is located in a bar district lined with restaurants that livens up Yokohama's nightlife.
-It has become well-known as a center specializing in popular entertainment such as rakugo, manzai, magic tricks, and acrobatics.
-The entertainment hall, where you can enjoy traditional arts in a casual manner, is perfect for the lively atmosphere of this city.
+Noge is a popular area for bar-hopping in Yokohama.
+Located in this bar district lined with restaurants, Yokohama Nigiwaiza is a theater that specializes in popular entertainment, including rakugo, manzai, magic, and acrobatics.
+This theater, where you can enjoy traditional arts in a relaxed atmosphere, is a perfect fit for the lively atmosphere of this town.

-Feel free to attend vaudeville from 1st to 7th!
-"Yokohama Nigiwai Vaudeville"
+Feel free to come and enjoy a vaudeville show from the 1st to the 7th!
+"Yokohama Nigiwai Vaudeville Show"

 08_d14302-80-248072-11

-One of the most popular events at Nigiwai-za is the Yokohama Nigiwai Yose.
-It is held from the 1st to the 7th of every month as a joint performance between the Rakugo Arts Association and the Rakugo Association.
-Yokohama Nigiwai-za's unique format is that comedians belonging to two associations appear on the same stage on alternate days.
-It would be a waste for the citizens of the prefecture not to experience it.
+The Yokohama Nigiwai Yose is a very popular event at the Giwaiza.
+It is held from the 1st to the 7th of every month as a joint performance by the Rakugo Art Association and the Rakugo Association.
+The format where entertainers belonging to the two associations appear on the same stage on alternate days is unique to the Yokohama Nigiwaiza.
+It is a show that the residents of the prefecture feel is a waste if they don't experience.

-In between the rakugo performances, there are manzai and magic performances, so even beginners can have fun.
-Of course, it's also fun to pop in for a quick drink after the performance is over.
-Why not take a walk to Noge in search of laughter that is rooted in your daily life?
+There are manzai and magic tricks between the rakugo performances, so even beginners can enjoy it.
+Of course, it's also fun to go for a drink after the show.
+Why not take a walk to Noge and find some laughter that's part of your everyday life?

-*Persons with a disability certificate (same fee for up to one accompanying person): 1,500 yen
+*People with a disability certificate (same price for up to one accompanying person): 1,500 yen

-Continue to the second part → <Rediscover the charm of Japan! >Let's go see traditional performing arts (Part 2)
+Continued in the second part: Rediscover the charm of Japan!
+Let's go see traditional performing arts (Part 2)

 Related articles